EHR Data

 What type of data?

-There’s also no discussion around what data was collected.
+There’s also no discussion about what data was collected.
 Did they get raw data?
 Did they ask questions like “What’s your average?” and users had to respond with answers instead of actual data?
 No idea.
 We don’t know anything about this.

 They also don’t talk about how you should want to know if you’re performing well relative to these norms and how you figure that out.
 How do you collect your data?
 Further, how do you extract that data?
 Moreover, how do you clean up that data?
 How do you join that data?
 Also, how do you calculate these metrics yourself?
 Even if you wanted to compare those two metrics, again, nothing around that.